-Senators Richard Burr, Kelly Loeffler sold millions in stocks before coronavirus crippled markets, reports find
+Sens.
+Richard Burr, Kelly Loeffler sold millions in stock before coronavirus crippled markets, reports find

-Two Republican lawmakers are under intense scrutiny as reports show Senators Richard Burr and Kelly Loeffler having sold millions in stocks before the coronavirus outbreak sent the markets in freefall.
+Two Republican lawmakers are under intense scrutiny as reports show Sens.
+Richard Burr and Kelly Loeffler sold millions in stock before the coronavirus outbreak sent the markets in freefall.

-Both members of the Senate Health Committee Burr, who also serves as the chairman of the Senate Intelligence Committee, and Loeffler have had briefings on the growing coronavirus outbreak for weeks leading up the national emergency that was declared by President Trump days ago.
+Both senators attended briefings on the growing coronavirus outbreak for weeks leading up the national emergency that was declared by President Trump days ago.
+Burr and Loeffler are each members of the Senate Health Committee, while Burr also serves as chairman of the Senate Intelligence Committee.

-ProPublica alleged that Burr "sold off a significant percentage of his stocks, unloading between $582,029 and $1.56 million of his holdings on Feb.
+ProPublica alleged Burr "sold off a significant percentage of his stocks, unloading between $582,029 and $1.56 million of his holdings on Feb.
 13 in 29 separate transactions" in filings listed in the U.S. Senate Financial Disclosures website as he was regularly being briefed on the rising threat of the virus.

 SEN. KELLY LOEFFLER REPORTEDLY 'DUMPED MILLIONS' IN STOCK BEFORE CORONAVIRUS TANKED MARKETS

-This followed another report from NPR, which alleged that Burr warned "a small group of well-connected constituents" at a luncheon in late February about the potential impact of the virus, according to a secret recording of the conversation that was obtained.
+This followed another report by NPR, which alleged Burr warned "a small group of well-connected constituents" at a luncheon in late February about the potential impact of the virus, according to a secret recording of the conversation that NPR obtained.

-"There's one thing that I can tell you about this: It is much more aggressive in its transmission than anything that we have seen in recent history," Burr said in the recording.
+"There's one thing that I can tell you about this: It is much more aggressive in its transmission than anything that we have seen in recent history," Burr says in the recording.
 "It is probably more akin to the 1918 pandemic."

 Burr hit back at NPR's "tabloid-style hit piece" in a lengthy Twitter response.

-The Senate Intel chair dismissed the notion that the North Carolina State Society is a "high-dollar donor group" and refuted the suggestion that he and other Republicans, including President Trump, were not publicly taking the virus outbreak seriously at the time.
+Burr dismissed the notion that the North Carolina State Society is a "high-dollar donor group" and refuted the suggestion that he and other Republicans, including President Trump, were not publicly taking the virus outbreak seriously at the time.

 "COVID-19 is a rapidly evolving situation.
 To know if we’ve been successful in stemming it, we have to keep an accurate accounting of our nation’s response.
 Purposefully misleading listeners for the sake of a 'narrative,' like NPR has done, makes us less safe," Burr concluded.

-Shortly after, The Daily Beast reported that Loeffler sold stock that was owned by her and her husband and January 24, which was the same day she sat in on a closed-door coronavirus briefing as a member of the Senate Health Committee with the Trump administration.
-Dr. Anthonly Fauci, a prominent member of the White House coronavirus task force, was among those who attended.
+Shortly after, The Daily Beast reported that Loeffler sold stock owned by her and her husband Jan.
+24, the same day she sat in on a closed-door Trump administration coronavirus briefing as a member of the Senate Health Committee.
+Dr. Anthony Fauci, a member of the White House Coronavirus Task Force, also attended.

 SEN. RICHARD BURR SOLD ROUGHLY $1.6 MILLION IN STOCK BEFORE CORONAVIRUS CRIPPLED STOCK MARKET, REPORT FINDS

-According to the report, she sold stock in Resideo Technologies "worth between $50,001 and $100,000," whose stock price "has fallen by more than half" since January.
+According to the report, Loeffler sold stock in Resideo Technologies "worth between $50,001 and $100,000."
+The company's stock price "has fallen by more than half" since January.

 In addition, 27 out of 29 transactions in February by the Georgia senator and her husband were sales.
 One stock purchase was in a company called Citrix, a teleworking software company, and was worth between $100,000 and $250,000.
-The company's stock, as The Daily Beast noted, had seen a bump since the virus outbreak grew.
+The company's stock, as The Daily Beast noted, has seen a bump since the virus outbreak grew.

 CLICK HERE TO GET THE FOX NEWS APP

-Her husband, Jeffrey Sprecher, is the chairman of the New York Stock Exchange.
+Her husband, Jeffrey Sprecher, is chairman of the New York Stock Exchange.

 Loeffler slammed the "ridiculous and baseless attack" in a pair of late-night tweets.

 "This is a ridiculous and baseless attack.
 I do not make investment decisions for my portfolio.
-Investment decisions are made by multiple third-party advisors without my or my husband's knowledge or involvement," Loeffler said.
+Investment decisions are made by multiple third-party advisors without my or my husband's knowledge or involvement," Loeffler wrote.
 "As confirmed in the periodic transaction report to Senate Ethics, I was informed of these purchases and sales on February 16, 2020 — three weeks after they were made."